Chair, 2014-15: Diana O. Neal, pediatric and perinatal nursing

 Undergraduates may choose to earn a double major at St. Olaf, in nursing and another discipline.
 Additional time may be necessary for this choice, as well as advising by faculty representing both disciplines.
 Students who have already earned a St. Olaf degree are eligible to earn a second major in nursing.
 Students should consult with the department chair to determine prerequisite courses needed prior to beginning the nursing courses.
 Special tuition charges are possible.

 Nursing courses that count toward the major are upper-division (junior and senior years).
 Courses progress from non-acute to acute nursing, from simple to complex situations, and include care of the individual, the family, and the community.
 Each nursing course that counts toward the major provides the student with 39 class periods, or the equivalent, of instruction.
 One class period equals 55 minutes at St. Olaf.
-Three and a half hours of classroom laboratory or clinical laboratory is the equivalent of one class period.
-Clinical experiences are provided in each semester of the nursing major in a variety of rural and metropolitan settings.
+Three hours of classroom laboratory or clinical laboratory is the equivalent of one class period.
+Clinical experiences are provided in each semester of the nursing major in a variety of rural and urban settings.
 Clinical experiences may occur on any shift or day of the week as negotiated by agencies and the program.
 Students must provide their own transportation to clinical experiences.
 Nursing faculty design and evaluate all classroom and laboratory experiences; in some courses registered nurses working as adjunct instructors assist faculty to guide student learning in the classroom or clinical laboratories.
-A fee is assessed each semester for off-campus program expenses.
+A fee is assessed each semester for program expenses.

 This course explores health and culture in Oceania, examining sources of influence such as the colonial experience, regional and global interdependence, the impact of nuclear testing, and the co-existence of traditional and "modern" values.
 Students examine these cultures on Oahu Hawai'i, Kosrae, and Pohnpei in the Federated States of Micronesia (FSM), through ethnographic readings, guest lectures, field trips, and as participant observers at events.
 Offered occasionally during Interim.